fwupd/fwupd/docs/hsi.md

 - `not-found`: no TPM hardware could be found

 To meet HSI-2 on systems that run this test, the result must be `valid`. *[v1.5.0]*

+**More information**
+Additional information about specific bugs and debugging steps are available on the [fwupd wiki](https://github.com/fwupd/fwupd/wiki/TPM-PCR0-differs-from-reconstruction).

 **References:**